KendraHurst/title_generator/README.txt

-This will be a basic title tag generator for apartment websites.
+This is a content generator for apartment websites.